digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/intro.rst

 .. code-block:: shell

-   daml new payoff-modeling --template=payoff-modeling
+   daml new finance-payoff-modeling --template=finance-payoff-modeling

 This creates a new folder with contents from our template.
-Navigate to the ``payoff-modeling`` folder and then run the following to download the required Daml Finance packages:
+Navigate to the ``finance-payoff-modeling`` folder and then run the following to download the required Daml Finance packages:

 .. code-block:: shell